Winterizing Your Tiny Home

 Pest Prevention Is Part of Winterizing

+Rodents look for warmth in winter.
 Seal all exterior penetrations, especially around plumbing and wiring.
 Store food in sealed containers and inspect the skirting regularly for gaps.
-A few preventative steps now can save a lot of frustration later.
+A few preventative steps now save a lot of frustration later.

 DIY vs Professional Help